glass-dev/glass/CONTRIBUTING.md

 backend has regressed by approximately 36.73% compared to the previous version.
 Effort has been made to reduce the number of false positives in these regression tests, however some still occur.
-It is worth checking if the given function (i.e. `glass.displacement`) has actually been hit by changed in the given pull request (whether directly or indirectly).
+It is worth checking if the given function (i.e. `glass.displacement`) has actually been hit by changes in the given pull request (whether directly or indirectly).
 If not, the regression can be ignored and merged.
 Sometimes this can be fixed by manually re-running the workflow.
 If the regression is genuine, the workflow should repeatedly fail.
 Regressions can